mharrod/K8s-and-GitSecOps/docs/run/index.md

 Here are the scenarios we will explore::

-* **Tasks** - Through a simple Hello World we learn the fundamentals of Tekton
+* **Pipeline as code** - Use pipeline as code to automate a security scan of a container image.
-* **Pipelines** - Expand on our use of Tekton and build an end-to-end build pipeline for the StudentBook application.
+* **Tekton Bundles** - Create and published signed Tekton bundles.
-* **Incorporating Security Testing** - Add and automate the security testing we completed in the Crawl and Walk sections.
+* **Tekton Builds** - Using Tekton and Kaniko to build, sign an push an image to an OCI Registry.
-* **Enforcing Integrity with Tekton** - Using Tekton to enforce security through out the build and deploy phases.
+* **Tekton Triggers** - Using Tekton triggers to automatically update application on Git commit.
+Also using Kyverno to enforce the use of verified images and Tekton bundles on K8s.